Distemper in Cats: Symptoms, Diagnosis, Treatment, and Prevention

 Kitty cat

-Although the number of cases of distemper in cats has decreased considerably since there are specific vaccines and the humans who live with these animals have begun to become aware of how important it is to take our furry animals to the vet to protect their health, the truth is that it can still happen that a cat contracts this disease.
+Although the number of cases of distemper in cats has decreased since the existence of specific vaccines and that we humans who live with these animals have become aware of how important it is take our furry friends to the vet To protect your health, the truth is that it can still happen that a cat may contract this disease.

-For this reason, we are going to explain what are the symptoms of distemper in cats, and what you must do to recover as soon as possible from this terrible disease.
+For this reason, we are going to explain what are the symptoms of distemper in cats, and what you should do to make it happen recover as soon as possible from this terrible disease.

 What is distemper?

 Distemper, known as feline panleukopenia, is a disease transmitted by a virus found in the environment, so all cats have been exposed at some point in their lives.
-However, not everyone will develop the disease: depending on whether they have received the vaccines or not, and even the capacity of the immune system of each one of them, it can be the difference between ending up sick or not.
+However, not all of them will develop the disease: depending on whether they have been given the Vaccines or not, and even the capacity of the immune system each of them can be the difference between ending up sick or not.

-The virus It can enter the animal's body if it has had contact with blood, feces or nasal secretions from another sick feline.
-Once inside, it attacks and kills rapidly dividing cells, such as those in the intestine.
+Feline parvovirus It is eliminated in feces, saliva, urine and secretions and persists in objects and surfaces (beds, litter boxes, clothing), so transmission by fomites is very common.
+The virus can enter the body of the animal if it has had contact with blood, feces or nasal secretions from another sick feline.
+Once inside, it attacks and kills the rapidly dividing cells, such as those of the intestine, bone marrow and lymphoid tissue.

 What are the symptoms and their treatment?